Education is the key to fighting poverty!

 Sammy Lema, Owner of the Maishafrika Amazing Adventures safari company and Secretary to the NGO

-We could never had accomplished what we have without the support of our team and from our children's sponsors.
+We could never have accomplished what we have without the support of our team and from our children's sponsors.
 If you are interested in sponsoring a child to attend the school, please click on the button below.

 The developers of the Promise Village School complex have made an important commitment to the welfare of our teachers.
 We are unique in our determination to respect and support our fully certified and degreed teachers through providing of housing with fully furnished units provided rent free to our faculty.
 Currently, we have accommodations for 5 teachers.
 As our school faculty grows, so does the need for additional housing units.